A quick guide on how to install a pet door

 Installing a pet door is a fairly easy DIY project.
 While the installation will vary by door style and brand, you’ll generally use the same tools.

 Yes, you can!
 It’s a good first-time project for a beginner DIY-er because most of the tools are already ones you have, and it’s an easy project to do.
-However, it may be more challenging if you're installing a pet door in an exterior door.

 Related price guides